jandiorio/ansible-dnac-inventory-plugin/README.md

                 "version": "16.9.1"
             }
 ```
-**Issue Observed** - mapping of ansible_host is controlled by the plugin control file  `dna_center.yml`.  if thiisi value is mapped, that address will be used for connection.
+**Issue Observed** - mapping of `ansible_host` is controlled by the plugin control file  `dna_center.yml`.  if this value is mapped, that address will be used for connection.
 It must be reachable.
-In the lab environment, this was behind a NAT and not reachable.
+In the lab environment, this was behind a NAT and not reachable directly.

 **Issue Observed** - if `ansible_host` is not mapped, the `inventory_hostname` must be resolvable by the ansible control mode.